Gaëtan Wittebolle.

 • Each task has a single clear objective

-• The order respects dependencies (database before business logic, logic before UI)
+• The order respects dependencies (database before logic, logic before UI)

 • Each task has a specific verification command